Antw00d/MRI-to-CT/README.md

 # MRI-to-CT

 During my Master's, I worked on a deep learning project to generate a synthetic CT from an MRI of the pelvic region.
-The goal was to provide a transformation so that the synthetic CT could be used for treatment planning, eliminating the need to acquire a CT.
+The goal was to generate a synthetic CT that could be used for treatment planning in radiotherapy, eliminating the need to acquire a CT.
 This approach reduces workflow overload and image registration errors.

 ## Performance
 The table below shows the performance of 4 different architectures on the test set.
 The test set contains 27 volumes (patients)